-- privately negotiated investment securities, including, but not limited to, trust units, partnership interests, common and/or preferred shares, debt instruments, convertible securities, rights, warrants, and units in externally managed pooled investment portfolios, - publicly traded common stock or common stock equivalents including preferred shares, instalment receipts, convertible securities, as well as rights and warrants received via corporate actions, - derivatives, such as, but not limited to, spot contracts, forwards, futures, swaps and options, to manage interest rate risk, currency exposure, and other investment risk, and other investment risks with CIO approval, - money market securities rated A-1(Low) or better and units of bcIMC's Pooled Investment Portfolio Funds ST1, ST2 and ST3 (money market funds), - publicly traded and privately negotiated fixed income securities and, - real estate investments including, but not limited to, trust units, partnership interests, shares, and debt.
-Leverage is permitted on real estate to a maximum of 25 percent. - another 5 percent is allowed for the assumption or renewal of existing debt.
+- privately negotiated investment securities, including, but not limited to, trust units, partnership interests, shares, debt instruments, convertible securities, rights, warrants, and units in externally managed pooled investment portfolios; - publicly traded common stock or common stock equivalents including preferred shares, instalment receipts, convertible securities, as well as rights and warrants received via corporate actions; - derivatives, such as, but not limited to, spot contracts, forwards, futures, swaps and options, to manage interest rate risk, currency exposure, and other investment risks with CIO approval; - money market securities rated A-1(Low) or better and units of bcIMC's Pooled Investment Portfolio Funds ST1, ST2 and ST3 (money market funds), - publicly traded and privately negotiated fixed income securities; and - real estate investments including, but not limited to, trust units, partnership interests, shares, and debt.
+Leverage is permitted on real estate to a maximum of 25 percent.
+However, another 5 percent is allowed for the assumption or renewal of existing debt.